ElectronSculptor/ElectronSculptor/README.md

 <p align="center">
   Passionate about Hardware, IC design, and developing innovative projects.
-  It all started in 2019 when I repaired a GTX 960.
+  It all started in 2019 (I was 17) when I completely repaired a GTX 960 by replacing a faulty MOSFET.
 From that day on, I've been completely passionate about Hardware, and hope to become an Analog IC Designer in the future.

 <p align="center">